go-rod/rod/README.md

 Please read [How To Ask Questions The Smart Way](http://www.catb.org/~esr/faqs/smart-questions.html) before you ask questions.

-We use Github Projects to manage tasks, you can see the priority and progress of the issues [here](https://github.com/go-rod/rod/projects).
+We use GitHub Projects to manage tasks, you can see the priority and progress of the issues [here](https://github.com/go-rod/rod/projects).

 If you want to contribute please read the [Contributor Guide](.github/CONTRIBUTING.md).